wendli01/workflow_analysis/experiments/README.md

 All of these are standalone `jupyter` notebooks that (down)load their own data.

-The only requirement for rerunning all experiments is installing `ddagl`.
+The only requirement for rerunning all experiments is installing `ddagl` and possibly other libraries required to parse the original datasets, c.f. the [Installation Instructions](../README.md#installation).